TiendApp/BootstrapTiendAppTheme/README.md

 TiendApp ([https://www.tiendapp.cl](https://www.tiendapp.cl "TiendApp online website")) is a web application that creates Ecommerce web pages.
 TiendApp aims to be fast, easy and customizable, achieving the last objective by providing customizable themes. *Bootstrap Theme for TiendApp* is a free theme that can be used as a base for creating new themes.
 Eventually, you could earn profit by publishing your theme at TiendApp's theme store.

+## Pending Stuff (TODO)

+1. Display advertised promotions in the product view and in the product index

+2. Add Facebook's og-tags to the product view.

+3. Change meta-title on category navigation to improve SEO.

 ## Guidelines for creating your own theme

 ### Introduction